 - A breaker bar (just in case your drain bowl is hard to get off, this will make it really easy)

 Besides the tools for the oil change, you will need some tools to lift your car up.
 You can either use Jack and jack stand or stamps.
+If you don’t have ramps or jacks, you can drive your car up on the sidewalk with one side, which will give you enough room to slide under the car and drain the oil.

 How To Choose The Correct Engine Oil And Filter